Here are some ideas for extra practise at home. They will be helpful for your learning but also lots of fun.

 Design a mnemonic for a word that you find tricky to spell and illustrate it.
 If you have more than one, then you could create your own mnemonic booklet.

-Invent a new Mr or Little Miss character.
-Can you write a new story for a younger child?
+Invent a new Mr or Little Miss Character.
+Can you write a new story for a younger child to read?

 Angry alligator